nextcloud/news/docs/api/v2/README.md

 ## Syncing
 All routes are given relative to the base API url, e.g.: **/sync** becomes  **https://yourowncloud.com/index.php/apps/news/api/v2/sync**

-There are three usecases for syncing:
+There are two usecases for syncing:
 * **Initial sync**: the user does not have any data at all
 * **Syncing local and remote changes**: the user has synced at least once and wants submit and receive changes

 ### Initial Sync
-The intial sync happens, when a user adds an ownCloud account in your app.
-In that case the user wants all folders, feeds and unread/starred items.
+The intial sync happens when a user adds an ownCloud account in your app.
+In that case you want to download all folders, feeds and unread/starred items.
 To do this, make the following request:

 * **Method**: GET
 * **Route**: /sync